wishabi/avro-cado/README.md

 ## Making Changes

-- Make sure you have typescript installed: `npm install -g typescript`
+- Ensure typescript is installed: `npm install -g typescript`
-- Run `npm install` to install all dependencies
+- Install all dependencies: `npm install`
 - Make changes
 - Run `npm run package`.
 This will remove the `release` directory, run `tsc` and add the release directory back to git. **The release directory needs to be updated every commit to include changes in the library**.
 - Update the `version` in `package.json`
 - Add your changes to git, and commit.